 The most important part of the lower hand on the club is that the area and the wrist are a significant rate producer.
 If you identify the pressure point of the side, and where the speed is generated you would quickly notice that a right arm and hand movement require flexion and extension of the wrist – similar to skipping a rock.
 If you incorrectly hold the club with the palm of the trial hand, you reduce wrist movement.
 This dramatically decreases the speed of the club.

 After you place your lead hand on the club, you must tuck the thumb into the trail hand.
 When people hold the club with 10-fingers, they often ask me “where do I put my lead thumb.”
 The lead thumb tucks into the palm of the trail hand.
 Unifying the hands, so the wrists are closer together.

 Hand action into impact – and the bent right arm

 Look at how the wrists unhinge into impact.
-The trail arm is bent and trail wrist still bent.
-This is a signature impact position of all great ball-strikers.
+The trailing arm is bent, and trail wrist still bent.
+This is a significant impact position of all great ball-strikers.
 If you extend the trial hand down the club into a 10-finger position, it promotes a straighter trial arm at impact which can cause a loss of speed and improper impact.

 In conclusion, I prefer a proper overlapping grip where the hands are placed correctly on the club to promote a Single Plane address position.
 This requires a neutral lead hand and “Non-rotational” trail hand.